vbilopav/postgrest.net/README.md

 ### Testing helper NuGet Library

-- And I don't want to hear "you can't test that" any more ...
+... and I don't want to hear "you can't test that" any more ...

-### Attributes system
+### Improvements to **`postgrest.net`**

 - Simplify options interface with decoupled classes with custom attributes.
+- Add option to easily configure .NET Core Authorization/Authentication system
+- Add option to integrate Authorization/Authentication from PostgreSQL
+- Integrate with TimescaleDB and hyper-tables if it is feasible

 ### Migration tools / Diff tool / PostgreSQL database project

 - See Microsoft Database project for SQL Server.
 The way to keep changes, migrations under version-control system.

-### Integration of PostgreSQL role-based security system with .NET Core security system

-- PostgreSQL like all other modern databases has it's own security system.
-I wan't to see how it would be possible to use it in .NET Core.

 ## Licence